-The below dashboard compares White House, House, and Senate spending proposals for science and technology programs in FY 2022.
-It will be updated regularly as the funding debate unfolds over the spring and summer, along with our STEM earmarks tracker.
+The below dashboard compares White House, House, and Senate spending proposals for science and technology programs in FY 2023.
+It will be updated regularly as the funding debate unfolds over the spring and summer.
 Click on different tabs to explore by agency, and mouse over for more detail.
 If you have questions or suggestions, contact us.

 How It Works: In the typical budget process, the White House requests funding for agencies and programs first.
 Congress then follows with appropriations bills — twelve in all — from the House and Senate.
 Eventually, legislators in the two chambers negotiate a final agreement for each bill, which is then signed by the President to become law.